-- Water Bottles – These are essential for hydration and are much better for your kids than pop or Kool-Aid.
+- These are essential for hydration and are much better for your kids than pop or Kool-Aid.

-- Towels – Small towels (or washcloths) are perfect for small spills and dirty fingers in the car.
+- Small towels (or washcloths) are perfect for small spills and dirty fingers in the car.

-If you have an extremely long trip coming up you can also check out these Kids Car Activity Binders complete with free printable activity sheets and a trip tracking coloring page.
+If you have an extremely long trip coming up check out these Kids Car Activity Binders complete with free printable activity sheets and a trip tracking coloring page.
 Simply add them to your bags before you head out and you will have everything you need to make your road trip go more smoothly.

 Don’t Forget to Pin It!